Western United States: Climate and agriculture

 Most of the public land held by the U.S. National Forest Service and Bureau of Land Management is in the Western states.
 Public lands account for 25 to 75 percent of the total land area in these states.

 The climate of the West is semi-arid, yet parts of the region get high amounts of rain or snow.
 Other parts are true desert which receive less than 5 in of rain per year.
-The climate is unstable, as areas that are normally wet can be very dry for years and vice versa.
+The climate is increasingly unstable, and subject to periods of severe drought.

 The seasonal temperatures vary greatly throughout the West.
 Low elevations on the West Coast have warm summers and mild winters with little to no snow.
 The desert southwest has very hot summers and mild winters.
 While the mountains in the southwest receive generally large amounts of snow.
 The Inland Northwest has a continental climate of warm to hot summers and cold to bitterly cold winters.

 Annual rainfall is greater in the eastern portions, gradually tapering off until reaching the Pacific Coast where it increases again.
 In fact, the greatest annual rainfall in the United States falls in the coastal regions of the Pacific Northwest.
 Drought is much more common in the West than the rest of the United States.
-The driest place recorded in the U.S. is Death Valley, California.
+The driest place recorded in the United States is Death Valley, California.
+In Western states, drought is closely associated with fire risk, and there have been a number of notable wildfires causing extensive property damage and wildlife habitat destruction.
+The Western United States is predicted to experience drought-like conditions for much of the 21st century.

 Violent thunderstorms occur east of the Rockies.
 Tornadoes occur every spring on the southern plains, with the most common and most destructive centered on Tornado Alley, which covers eastern portions of the West, (Texas to North Dakota), and all states in between and to the east.